-Nike, alongside TAW, will work with Earl Jenkins and Kingsley United, Merseyside’s most diverse footy team to create a Kingsley United girls’ team, a BAME youth leadership forum in partnership with other organisations in the city, and a bursary scheme for a BAME coaching course.
+Nike, alongside TAW, will work with Earl Jenkins and Kingsley United, Merseyside’s most diverse footy team to create a Kingsley United girls’ team, a BAME [Black, Asian, Minority, Ethnic] youth leadership forum in partnership with other organizations in the city, and a bursary scheme for a BAME coaching course.

 The Anfield Wrap is excited that we’ll be working alongside Nike to create real change for young people in the area and we’ve been dead impressed by their vision.
 Not once have we talked about the kit, instead about how they can make an impact in the community by enabling the city’s young people.

 Is it Nike or Nike-y?